northle/docs/src/docs/basics/requests.md

 ## Making requests

-Northle lets you make HTTP requests within your app using the [HttpClient](/docs/basics/http-client) service.
+Northle lets you execute HTTP requests within your app using the [HttpClient](/docs/basics/http-client) service.